apify/apify-docs/README.md

 ### Linking

-For links we use a similar syntax as for assets:
+For links, we use a similar syntax as for assets:

 ```
 {{@link actor/source_code.md#source-git-repo}}